-Digital Habitats inE Open Source Ecosystems: Uncovering Communities Using Social and Technical Digital Traces
+Evolution of Platform-based Open Source Ecosystems: Uncovering Socio-Technical Dynamics Using Digital Traces

 Introduction

-The success of open source software (Lerner and Tirole 2002) and the trend away from monolithic to platform-based software systems (Hanseth and Lyytinen 2010) have created large-scale software ecosystems, which we refer to as platform-based open source software ecosystems (POSSE).
-POSSE are digital ecosystems consisting of digital artifacts (Kallinikos et al. 2013) that are open source software (OSS) modules (Eck and Uebernickel 2016).
+Digital ecosystems are a growing source of innovation, where capabilities shift from within an organization to third-party developers (Parker et al. 2017; Yoo 2013; Yoo et al. 2010), which has led to an increasing research interest on the phenomenon of platform-based software ecosystems (Jacobides et al. 2018).
+The success of open source software (OSS; Lerner and Tirole 2002) and the trend away from monolithic to platform-based software systems (Hanseth and Lyytinen 2010) have created large-scale software ecosystems, which we refer to as platform-based open source software ecosystems (POSSE).
+In this context, a platform is defined as “the extensible codebase of a software-based system that provides core functionality shared by the modules that interoperate with it and the interfaces through which they interoperate” (Tiwana et al. 2010).
+Accordingly, the platform and its entirety of complementary modules form the platform’s ecosystem (Tiwana et al. 2010).
+Hence, POSSE are digital ecosystems consisting of digital artifacts (Kallinikos et al. 2013) that are OSS modules (Eck and Uebernickel 2016).
 These modules interact with the digital ecosystem’s platform core through standardized interfaces and add functionality or value to the digital platform (de Reuver et al. 2018; Tiwana et al. 2010).
-Hence, digital ecosystems are a growing source of innovation, where capabilities shift from within an organization to third-party developers (Parker et al. 2017; Yoo 2013; Yoo et al. 2010), which has led to an increasing research interest on the phenomenon of POSSE (Jacobides et al. 2018).

-In those ecosystems, developers make use of existing modules through a process of recombination and remixing when building new modules, which they then contribute to the POSSE.
-Out of this process, two interconnected networks arise: (1) a hierarchy of technical dependencies from one module to the next (MacCormack et al. 2006), and (2) a social network of actors, contributing their skill and time to multiple modules (Roberts et al. 2006).
-As actors (i.e., developers) form social relationships by contributing to various modules, they might also introduce new technical dependencies, therefore coupling the social and technical networks.
-Similarly, as new technical dependencies are introduced to a module, the social networks of the actors might change as well – for instance by reporting bugs or seeking help.
-Studies have investigated the dynamics of changes of technical dependencies over time and whether or not to upgrade a technical dependency (Bavota et al. 2013).
-Similarly, social aspects such as relations among developers have been investigated as well, for example, with regard to the effects of prior collaboration (Hahn et al. 2008) or how open source software teams are structured (Crowston and Howison 2006).
+This modular architecture of POSSE allows for the coordination of heterogeneous developers that contribute interdependent modules through an ecosystem (Jacobides et al. 2018) in which interoperability with the platform core is ensured through the usage of the platform’s interfaces (Tiwana 2015).
+Developers make use of existing modules through a process of recombination and remixing when building new modules, which they then contribute to the ecosystem.
+By doing so, two distinct types of networks emerge.
+First, this process generates a technical network of modules and their interdependencies, which are connected due to technical dependencies between modules in the ecosystem (MacCormack et al. 2006).
+Second, developers form a social network of actors and their relationships by contributing their skill and time (Roberts et al. 2006) when creating new modules or adding code to existing modules of the ecosystem.
+In doing so, they might add new technical dependencies to existing modules, which affects the network of interdependencies, or form new social structures by creating new collaborations or forming teams (Hahn et al. 2008).
+Due to this, we view POSSE as socio-technical systems comprised of the social network of the participating developers and the technical network of interdependencies of its complementary modules.